Wednesday, September

 As an educator, Peter was an Assistant Professor and Director of Percussion Studies at Virginia Commonwealth University in Richmond, VA from 2009-2013.
 He held previous teaching positions at Northwestern University and Trinity International University.

-Sean Connors is an Ensemble Member and Technical Director of Third Coast Percussion.
+Sean Connors is an Ensemble Member, Technical Director, and the Education Director of Third Coast Percussion.
 He has performed with Amphion Percussion, the Pittsburgh New Music Ensemble, eighth blackbird, the International Contemporary Ensemble, Signal, and Metropolis Ensemble, and he was the percussionist for 2 summers with the prestigious Aspen Music Festival Contemporary Ensemble.

 As an educator, Sean served for 2 years as assistant professor of percussion at the University of Wisconsin - Stevens Point, and taught elementary school and middle school music in the Chicago suburbs.